eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/configuration.md

 }
 ```

 You can configure the *RQESConfig*, which implements the EudiRQESUiConfig interface from the RQESUi SDK, per flavor.
-You can find both implementations inside the business-logic module at src/demo/config/RQESConfigImpl and src/dev/config/RQESConfigImpl.
+Both implementations are inside the business-logic module at src/demo/config/RQESConfigImpl and src/dev/config/RQESConfigImpl.

 ```Kotlin
 class RQESConfigImpl : EudiRQESUiConfig {